-The biophysics and biomedical imaging group is comprised of seven faculty members interested in a wide array of topics such as the structure and dynamics of biological macromolecules, collective behavior of macromolecular and cellular systems, algorithm development for direct image reconstruction of cancerous tissues.
+The biophysics and biomedical imaging group is comprised of six faculty members interested in a wide array of topics such as the structure and dynamics of biological macromolecules, collective behavior of macromolecular and cellular systems, algorithm development for direct image reconstruction of cancerous tissues.
 The faculty members are joined in their endeavors by several postdoctoral research associates, and graduate and undergraduate students.
 More details can be obtained from web pages of individual groups or faculty members and from other areas of the Physics Department website.

 Carol Hirschmugl is developing a rapid chemical imaging technique using infrared imaging microscope coupled to an synchrotron source, which will be used to examine real-time biochemical changes in vivo.